The Bankrate promise

 If you bought your car from a dealer, whether new or used, your car should be up to date on its oil changes and other regular maintenance.
 If you purchased it from a private seller, it might be beneficial to take the car to your regular mechanic as soon as possible after the sale (if you did not do so before the sale) to change the oil, check the tires and brake pads and give you a clean start on life with your vehicle.

 The best car insurance company will depend on your personal characteristics, preferences and policy needs.
 You may want to start by consulting a car insurance agent who can help you nail down your policy needs.
 Then, you may want to compare car insurance quotes from the best car insurance companies in your area.

 That depends on a number of factors, but it comes down to determining which option costs you less.
 You may want to get pre-approved for a car loan at your local bank and then see what the dealer can offer you.
 Always bring a calculator with you to the dealership so you can add up the total loan amount and think critically through any extras a dealer suggests adding to your loan.

-Every state except New Hampshire and Virginia has minimum car insurance requirements, which means you’ll have to purchase at least the minimum required limits in your state.
-However, most insurance experts recommend purchasing full coverage insurance instead.
+Nearly every state has minimum car insurance requirements, which means you’ll likely have to purchase at least the minimum required limits in your state.
+However, most insurance experts recommend purchasing more than the minimum amount of coverage instead.
 If you only purchase the minimum liability requirements, you could be left financially vulnerable in the event of an accident.
-Full coverage assists with paying for damage to your vehicle, which means you’ll be less likely to pay out-of-pocket following an accident.
+For example, you may want to consider higher liability limits to cut down on the risk of paying for expensive medical care related to injuries sustained from an accident in which you are at-fault.
+You also have the option to purchase full coverage car insurance, which assists with paying for damage to your vehicle, meaning you’ll be less likely to pay out-of-pocket following a covered accident, minus your deductible.